TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-aymeluma.md

 Recently, Lady Glynlamin has had the hard task of leading Aymeluma through disaster after disaster.
 While the villagers has worked hard to support one, she has realised that.
 She will welcome whatever support from outside the village.

+If questioned about the gold amulet, she will say it was stolen from her years ago but they never found out who it was.

 #### Roleplaying Aien, the house-servant